 In India, World Sleep Day is commemorated with numerous activities chalked out to spread awareness about the impact of sleep on health.
 Talks, workshops, and awareness campaigns led by sleep specialists and healthcare organizations highlight the importance of good sleep hygiene.
 These programs encourage positive sleep habits and underline the need for timely diagnosis and treatment of sleep disorders.
 Schools and colleges organize special sessions and distribute sleep-related educational resources.
 The day is observed annually on the Friday before Spring Vernal Equinox, which typically falls in the middle of March.

-Facts about World Sleep Day
+Top 10 Facts for 2026 World Sleep Day in India

 In the News and Trending in India for World Sleep Day